 We have a client that I would describe as very values-driven.
-While they set the bar high on the qualifications, skills and track record they seek when hiring, those never outweigh concerns of culture fit, values, and approach to people.
+While they set the bar high on the qualifications, skills and track record they seek when hiring, those never outweigh concerns of culture fit, values, and a kind, caring approach to people.
 For this firm, how an employee undertakes their responsibilities matters as much as the objectives they are tasked with meeting.

 Candidates are similarly concerned with finding roles aligned with their skills, experience and aspirations.
 Finding the ‘right’ role however adds considerations of fit around values, style, and approach, as these will often determine success in the role and company.

 Candidates should be sufficiently self-aware to be able to talk about the issue of fit and to answer pointed questions when asked.
 They should also however be able to ask questions to help ascertain fit for themselves.